Southbank-Centre/open-event-data-model/README.md

 - Location: `/_pages/applications.md`
 - Website path: /apps/

-Originally the [documentation][gdoc] and the [wireframes][wire] provided required multipl pages for the *Projects* section.
+Originally the [documentation][gdoc] and the [wireframes][wire] provided required multiple pages for the *Projects* section.
 As there is very little information at this point of time it was chosen to leave all the existing applications of the OEDM in a single page.
-Until more applications are added this is a conveninent way  to keep the site simple.
+Until more applications are added this is a convenient way  to keep the site simple.

 All content provided in this page is dummy and must be updated.